 Feature 7: Style

 Style is important when it comes to what you want to cook and where you want to cook it.
-Think of how you plan to use your grill and find a style that is appropriate for your personality.
+Think of how you plan to use your grill and find a Carnivore Style that is appropriate for your personality.

 Beware of novelty grills.
 There is an abundance of grills on the market made from reclaimed materials to give a homemade rustic feel.
 Often these materials are not up to par, and the designs while interesting are cumbersome.
 High-quality versions of these are a rare availability, but much more expensive than your average grill.